 Screening in the presence of the artist

 The NMNM and the Institut audiovisuel de Monaco have chosen to collaborate by programming creations of artists whose practice stands in between cinema and contemporary art : films that are singular by their from, their narrative system, but also their production and diffusion mode.
-For this season, the Institut audiovisuel de Monaco’s Tout l’art du cinéma programme presents Ali Cherri’s The Dam, 2022
+For this season, the Institut audiovisuel de Monaco’s Tout l’art du cinéma programme presents Eric Baudelaire’s , Une fleur à la bouche (2021).

 Théâtre des Variétés, 1 bd.
 Albert Ier

-Tickets on sale on site on the night of the projection.
+Tickets on sale on the evening of the screening.

 Parking : Condamine